13 results for disability

-Thorne Harbour Health is committed to ensuring that all our gender, sex, and sexually diverse communities are able to access services and support to better their health and wellbeing, including people with disabilities.
+Thorne Harbour Health is committed to ensuring that our organisation, services and events are accessible and inclusive of gender, sex, and sexually diverse people with disabilities.

 Disability Community Profiles

 In partnership with Inclusion Designlab, Thorne Harbour Health engaged a number of community members with disability to share their stories and perspectives.
 The people involved hope they can provide some much needed positive representation, support and connection for other LGBTIQ people with disability.